 Winner: PS4.
 Both systems have a lot of great games, but Sony's system has more hit games that you can only play on a console.

-Xbox One vs PS4: Backwards compatibility and services
+Xbox One vs PS4: Backwards compatibility

 Winner: Xbox One.
 Xbox One plays hundreds of Xbox 360 games, offers cross-play with PC and lets you binge on three generations' worth of games for a good price.